lalomorales22/parallax-i-need-a-spark/README.md

 ## Overview

-**"I Need a Spark"** is a revolutionary distributed AI voice assistant built on [Parallax](https://github.com/GradientHQ/parallax).
+**"I Need a Spark"** is a distributed AI voice assistant built on [Parallax](https://github.com/GradientHQ/parallax).
 It turns your home devices into a collective intelligence network - where your Mac Mini, MacBook Pro, Linux machines, and more combine their compute power to run sophisticated AI models locally, privately, and beautifully.

 ## ✨ What's New (Latest Update)